-While vscode does not have a built-in feature to save the terminal outputs to a file, you can copy and paste the content into a file.
+While vscode has no built-in feature to save the terminal outputs to a file, you can copy and paste the content into a file.
 If you are not getting the context menu by right-clicking, I am providing the steps to enable it.
 Once you have configured this, you can save the vscode terminal output.

 Terminal settings, enable context menu as the default behaviour